-- Lower your kilometres.
-Lowering the number of kilometres you put on your vehicle each year is a good way to lower your insurance premium.
+- Lower your kilometres — Lowering the number of kilometres you put on your vehicle each year is a good way to lower your insurance premium in Toronto.
 Luckily, Toronto has a good public transit system (the TTC), which can provide a convenient alternative to your drive to work.
 Alternatively, seek out the growing number of bike lanes throughout the city, or try walking to work one day per week.

-- Compare your options.
-Perhaps the single best way to lower your car insurance rates is to shop around online.
-By using a rate comparison site like Surex, drivers can quickly compare offers from up to 10 of Canada’s leading insurance companies.
+- Compare your options — Perhaps the single best way to lower your car insurance rates in Toronto is shopping around online.
+By using a rate comparison site like Surex, drivers can quickly compare offers from up to ten of Canada’s leading insurance companies.
 So instead of blindly renewing with your current insurance provider, see what’s out there.
 Lowering your premium by even a few dollars per month will add up over the course of your full 12-month coverage.
 And getting a quote is free — so shop the market each year before renewal.
-You never know what changes in your situation — or what regulatory changes the province has made — can have an impact on your insurance premium.
+You never know what changes in your situation — or what regulatory changes the province has made — can have an impact on your insurance premiums in Toronto.

-- Don’t miss payments.
-Insurance companies generally lower your rates if they view you as low-risk, and raise your rates if the view you as high-risk.
-To make sure you’re squarely in the former camp, never miss a payment.
+- Don’t miss payments — Insurance companies in Toronto generally lower your rates if they view you as low-risk, and raise your rates if they view you as high-risk.
+The best way to make sure you’re squarely in the former camp is by staying on top of your auto insurance payments in Toronto.
 Building a history of accident-free driving and reliable payment-making is one of the strongest ways to signal to your insurance company that you’re the kind of customer they don’t have to worry about and want to keep on their books.

-- Bundling discounts.
-If you have multiple insurance policies (ie. condo insurance and auto insurance), speak to your Dedicated Insurance Assistant about bundling.
-By combining different policies with the same insurance company, customers can typically expect a 15% discount on their car insurance and a 10% discount on their home, condo, or renter’s insurance.
+- Bundling discounts — If you have multiple insurance policies (ie. condo insurance and auto insurance), speak to your dedicated insurance assistant about bundling.
+By combining different policies with the same insurance company, customers can typically expect a 15% discount on their car insurance and a 10% discount on their home, condo, or renter’s insurance in Toronto.
 Bundling your policies not only streamlines your finances, it’s one of the easiest ways to save money on your premiums.

 At Surex, our three-step process will ensure that you end up with the best car insurance available in Toronto.
 Here’s how it works: